Opening in 2024

-New Douglas Bennett House (NDBH), a modern eight-ward inpatient facility will be home for adult inpatient wards currently at Lambeth Hospital, as well as eating disorders and neuropsychiatry units, and will offer a modern, much-improved place for staff to work and service users to recover.
+New Douglas Bennett House (NDBH), a modern eight-ward inpatient facility for adults wards currently at Lambeth Hospital as well as the Eating Disorder and Neuropsychiatry Units currently at the Betlem Royal Hosptial.
+It will offer a modern imporived facility for service users to recover and staff to deliver the best care possible.

 Benefits of the proposed move include: